rmrfslashbin/node-signal-reader/README.md

 ## Features
 * Export all data as JSON or friendly/tables
-* Display paths to media
+* Display paths to media/attachments
 * Stickers
 * Timestamps are show in local time